-With numerous scandals plaguing Italy, the market leader in olive oil exports globally, Peter’s goal is to share Greek extra virgin olive oil with the world and inform consumers— overwhelmed with labels like “organic” or “non-genetically modified” that these standards come naturally at Oilio.
+With numerous scandals plaguing Italy, the market leader in olive oil exports globally, Peter’s goal is to share Greek extra virgin olive oil with the world and inform consumers— overwhelmed with labels like “organic” or “non-genetically modified” that these standards come naturally at Liokareas.

-Back in the old country, Peter says, this is what we have been doing for hundreds of years and “natural” and “organic” is just the way things are done.
+“Back in the old country,” Peter said.
+“This is what we have been doing for hundreds of years, and ‘natural’ and ‘organic’ is just the way things are done.”

-Peter is slowly expanding Oilio into the greater Pittsburgh region, seeking wholesale and retail partnerships with shops and grocery stores, while simultaneously shipping nationwide to customers via the company’s online shop.
+Peter is slowly expanding his products into the greater Pittsburgh region, seeking wholesale and retail partnerships with shops and grocery stores, while simultaneously shipping nationwide to customers via the company’s online shop.

-About Oilio’s Extra Virgin Olive Oil:
+About Liokareas Extra Virgin Olive Oil